prakashbist28/Chatter/README.md

                                                         CHATTER

 Chatter is a full stack chat application, It lets users to register, login and then chat with each other.
+Implemented features like unread messages, search functionality, online/offline status.
 It is implemented with the help of MERN stack, socket.io

 <br>